ksator/microservice-validate-network-state/README.md

 This microservice validates network state (when devices run Junos).
 It is based on Ansible and Docker

-It
+It:
 - connects to the network devices
 - collects the actual state of the network devices
-- compare the actual state with the desired state described by a human or a program in the `inputs` directory
+- compare the actual state with the desired state (described by a human or a program in the `inputs` directory)

 No commit is done on the devices.

+This microservice currently supports these features with Junos devices:
+- validate management ip address is reachable
+- validate management ports are reachable
+- validate device model
+- validate software release
+- validate interfaces status (both admin status and operational status)
+- validate physical topology
+- validate VLANs configuration
+- validate BGP (works with both EBGP and IBGP)
+  - validate the device can ping his BGP peers
+  - validate sessions state is Established
+  - validate the number of routes received by peers is greater than a certain value
+- validate ip reachability (running PING on Junos devices, from source addresses located in the device to destination addresses not located in the device)
+- validate VTEP endpoints address (used for VXLAN data plane validation)

+The desired state is described in the `inputs` directory.
+If you do not provide a description of the desired state for a feature, the tests related to this feature will be skept.
+As example if you do not describe the physical topology, the microservice will skip the physical topology validation

 This microservice:
 - instanciates a container
 - executes the service